hugo-lau/DEC_Project1_Spotify_ETL/README.md

 # DEC - Project 1

-This was my first bootcamp project aimed to explore the different pipeline solutions to extract from a live dataset that periodically updates, and load it to a relational database, to form an analytical database to help answer questions about music trends.
-The python code explores the two different libraries, pandas and jinja to accomplish this.
+This was my first bootcamp project aimed to explore the different pipeline solutions to extract from a live dataset that periodically updates, and load it to a relational database, to form an analytical database to correlate popularity and audio features of new releases.

-## Objective

-The focus will be running the multiple extractions needed to gather correlations between new music releases, the audio features and popularity.
+The finalized pipeline solution is containerized to run on AWS, and perform several API calls to gather the required data for analysis.

 ## Consumers
-The primary users could Data Analysts, Music Industry Professionals, and Marketers, who can explore the correlation of popularity, and audio features of new releases.
+The primary users could Data Analysts, Music Industry Professionals, and Marketers concerning new releases.
-They can check more new releases as needed.

 Some questions to be answered in this analysis include:
 Example: